Tanweth/MySteam-Powered/README.md

 * To use with Advanced Sidebox (ASB), you MUST have ASB v2.0.5 or later.
 If ASB is installed, the ASB module will be automatically installed into your ASB directory when you install the plugin.

+## How to Upgrade

+Simply deactivate the current version on your forum, upload the new version, then reactivate it.

 ## Setting It Up

 * Steam Web API Key: Before anything will work, you must acquire (if you haven't already) a Steam Web API Key.
 A link for obtaining one is listed in Settings.